AagarbageaA/To-do-list/README.md

 # To-Do List App

-This is a simple and intuitive To-Do List application with a user-friendly interface.
+This To-Do List application has been implemented using Flutter, providing a simple and intuitive user interface.
 Below are the key features and functionalities:

 ## Initial Page